syncfusion-content/ej2-grid-docs/ej2-javascript/grid/pdf-export/pdf-export.md

 # Pdf export in ##Platform_Name## Grid control

-The PDF export feature in the Syncfusion javascript Grid allows you to export grid data to a PDF document, providing the ability to generate printable reports or share data in a standardized format.
+The PDF export feature in the Syncfusion ##Platform_Name## Grid allows you to export grid data to a PDF document, providing the ability to generate printable reports or share data in a standardized format.

 To enable PDF export in the grid, you need to set the [allowPdfExport](../../api/grid/#allowpdfexport) property to **true** and use the [pdfExport](../../api/grid/#pdfexport) method for exporting.